owinogabriel/social-Media/README.md

-# Build a Modern Social Media Website
+# Build a Modern Social Media Website.

 A modern social media platform that allows users to create posts, form communities, and engage with content through likes and comments.
 Authentication is required for users to interact with posts.